onconova/onconova/pop-docs/docs/faq.md

 #### Do I need an ethics approval to use this platform for a research project?
-Yes — if your use of the Precision Oncology Platform (POP) involves handling clinical data, even in anonymized or pseudonymized form, you are typically required to obtain approval from your institution’s ethics committee or institutional review board (IRB) before starting your research project.
+Yes, if your use of the Precision Oncology Platform (POP) involves handling clinical data, even in anonymized or pseudonymized form, you are typically required to obtain approval from your institution’s ethics committee or institutional review board (IRB) before starting your research project.

 While POP provides technical safeguards for data protection and privacy, ethical oversight is essential to: